 How about the non-physical stuff?
-Philosopher, John Locke (1632-1704) suggested that identity is more to do with our psychological awareness of the world around us (consciousness) and our memories rather than our bodies.
+Philosopher John Locke (1632-1704) suggested that identity is more to do with our psychological awareness of the world around us (consciousness) and our memories rather than our bodies.
 You’re the same person you were a year ago as you remember being that person.
-Other people may have seen what you’ve done, heard what you’ve said and guess what you’re thinking but no one apart from you, can know exactly how you felt at different moments in your life.
+Other people may have seen what you’ve done, heard what you’ve said and guess what you’re thinking but no one apart from you can know exactly how you felt at different moments in your life.
 Only you remember this.
 This is known as psychological continuity.
 This theory, like others before it, has been challenged.
 For example, consider this well-known thought experiment… a young boy grows into an army officer who then becomes an old general.
 The old general can’t remember being the young boy… can he truly be the same person if he can’t recall these earlier times in his life?
-Fellow philosopher, Thomas Reid (1710-1796) didn’t see this as problematic.
+Fellow philosopher Thomas Reid (1710-1796) didn’t see this as problematic.
 He built upon Locke’s theory and suggested that so long as the old general could remember being the officer and the officer remembered being a boy then there was a chain of memories.
 This chain united them all within the same person.
 Do you agree?

 Gets you thinking…

-Moral philosopher, Bernard Williams (1929-2003) presented a mind-boggling thought experiment.
+Moral philosopher Bernard Williams (1929-2003) presented a mind-boggling thought experiment.
 Imagine this … through some kind of mad science, your psychological characteristics (including your memories and personality traits) are moved into your best friend’s body and their psychological characteristics are transferred into your body.
-You’ll then asked to choose one person to receive some form of torture and one person to receive a million pounds.
+You’re then asked to choose one person to receive some form of torture and one person to receive a million pounds.
 What would you do?
 This throws up a large range of questions and tests your moral judgement.
 But more than this, it may hint at where you think personal identity lives: in a person’s body or their mind?
-Philosopher, Derek Parfit (1942-2017) questioned the value of using restrictive understandings of personal identity as he explained that we experience many changes every day that serve to shape us.
+Philosopher Derek Parfit (1942-2017) questioned the value of using restrictive understandings of personal identity as he explained that we experience many changes every day that serve to shape us.
 Instead, he suggested that the idea of survival is more relevant in such discussions as ultimately as humans we want to know: do I exist and how will I continue to do so?
-To find out more, including Parfit's famous tele-transporter thought experiment, watch the video below:
+To find out more, including about Parfit's famous tele-transporter thought experiment, watch the video below:

 Are you chatty, friendly, quiet or funny?
 Do you have a talent for football or maybe art or singing?
 Whatever you’re like, were you born like this or are there are other factors to consider?